Nicki Minaj Showdown? Ex Safaree Samuels Threatens To Fight Meek Mill Amid Feud

 Mill has not yet responded to Safaree’s plea for a fight, though, as reported by Billboard, it’s possible he may accept Samuel’s request to get in the ring to get out their bad blood over Nicki, as the Dreamchasers rapper claimed in his original video aimed at Drake that he wanted Nicki to the be the ring girl should they square up and fight.

-“I’d break Drizzy the f*** up for $5 mill,” Mill said in the video posted to Instagram on January 12, just days after Minaj confirmed she and Meek had split on Twitter amid reports Meek allegedly may have cheated on Nicki with multiple women.
+“I’d break Drizzy the f*** up for $5 mill,” Mill said in the video posted to Instagram on January 12, just days after Minaj confirmed she and Meek had split on Twitter amid reports that Meek allegedly may have cheated on Nicki with multiple women.
 “We gonna let Nicki be the ring girl,” Meek added in his original video.

-Safaree’s apparant message to Nicki’s other ex comes shortly after TMZ claimed that he would actually be open to getting back together with Minaj, more than two years after they broke up, following her December split with Mill.
+Safaree’s apparent message to Nicki’s other ex comes shortly after TMZ claimed that he would actually be open to getting back together with Minaj, more than two years after they broke up, following her December split with Mill.

 TMZ reported earlier this month that Samuels is supposedly “open to rekindling things” with Nicki, despite Minaj and Samuels’ relationship turning seriously nasty following their 2014 breakup.